usethesource/rascal-website/docs/Library/Relation.md

 #### Synopsis

-A relation excluding tuples that contain certain element values.
+A relation excluded tuples containing certain values.

+#### Description

+Returns relation `R` excluding tuples with some element in `S`.

 #### Examples